String Multiplication Calculation

 and num2

-can be very long, so you should not directly convert them to integers for computation.
-The only viable approach is to mimic manual multiplication.
+can be very long, so you cannot directly convert them to integers and perform calculations.
+The only approach is to mimic manual multiplication.

 Calculate 123 × 5